 Universal Health Coverage Day is a celebration that unites supporters of the movement to provide people with quality and affordable health care services.
-Did you know that half of the world’s population is not receiving adequate care?
-About 10% of people get into debt due to huge expenses.
+Unfortunately, half of the world’s population does not have access to adequate medical care, and 10% of people are driven into debt due to excessive medical expenses.

-The Covid-19 coronavirus epidemic has revealed many problems even in those countries that were listed as successful in terms of medicine.
-The pandemic showed that modern medicine can falter in the face of virus threats – hospitals around the world could not cope with the influx of patients, there was an acute shortage of artificial respiration machines.
-Many people died who were not informed about the methods of treatment and prevention of the disease.
+The Covid-19 pandemic has highlighted many of the problems that already exist in countries thought to have successful healthcare systems.
+The pandemic has shown that modern medicine can be overwhelmed by virus threats, as hospitals around the world were unable to cope with the influx of patients, and there was a severe shortage of artificial respiration machines.
+Additionally, many people did not know how to treat and prevent the disease.

-- international experts report that by 2023 about 3,1 billion people will not be able to receive quality medical services.
-One third of them will be concentrated in South Asia;
+- International experts predict that by 2023, around 3.1 billion people will lack access to quality medical services.
+One third of these will be in South Asia.

-- more than 800 women die every day on the planet due to complications during childbirth;
+- More than 800 women die every day due to complications during childbirth.

-People aren’t so much celebrating Universal Health Coverage Day as they are drawing attention to it.
-This applies not only to doctors, but also to various organizations, investors, business owners and ordinary people.
-Even a teacher who tells students about ways to deal with ailments automatically becomes a participant in the campaign.
-Check out the annual UN theme, study it and share information with others!
+Rather than celebrating Universal Health Coverage Day, people are focusing on raising awareness of the issue.
+This applies to healthcare workers, organizations, investors, business owners and ordinary people.
+Even a teacher who informs students about ways to deal with ailments can become a participant in the campaign.
+Look up the UN theme for the year and share the information with others!

 Universal Health Coverage Day is observed on December 12 each year.